k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 Users can enrich data by either using [built-in functions](/articles/07_table_population/07_fabric_built_in_functions.md) or adding their own code, which is designed to transform data according to business requirements.

 - Jobs:
 Where all async recurring or scheduled actions happen, enabling users to run Fabric functions according to a predefined schedule.
 Once set up by the user, Fabric creates asynchronous tasks (running threads) that execute specific commands, Broadway flows or Java code at specific dates and times.
-Jobs can be used to collect data from structured DB or any files (HTTP), streams, message queues.
+Jobs can be used to collect data from structured DBs, files, streams and message queues.

 - Broadway:
 Fabric&#39;s data and business flow management system ([Broadway](/articles/19_Broadway/01_broadway_overview.md)) enables implementors to define, orchestrate and run complete flows of data manipulation and tasks.
 It provides a work environment that unifies data and execution flows under the same framework.